 In recent years, there has been much interest in finding fractional quantum Hall models in lattice systems, both because it may lead to new ways to realize fractional quantum Hall physics, and because the lattice gives rise to new effects and possibilities.
 The lattice model could, e.g., be a spin model as shown on the right or particles on a lattice as shown below.

 It has been demonstrated numerically that it is possible to obtain fractional quantum Hall models in lattice systems by constructing a lattice Hamiltonian having many of the same features as the Hamiltonian in the corresponding continuum systems.
-We have instead derived various lattice fractional quantum Hall models, where the ground states are known analytically and have practically the same form as in the continuum.
+We have proposed a different route to obtain fractional quantum Hall models in lattice systems, in which the approach instead is to consider analytical wavefunctions having practically the same form as in the continuum and then derive Hamiltonians for which these lattice states are ground states.
 This includes, e.g., models with Laughlin and Moore-Read ground states.
-The analytical form of the wavefunction allows us to compute interesting properties, including topological properties, of the states for quite large system sizes.
+The analytical form of the wavefunctions allows us to compute interesting properties, including topological properties, of the states for system sizes much larger than what can be reached with exact diagonalization.
 The exact Hamiltonians of the models contain interactions between spins that are far apart, but in a number of cases we have demonstrated that the Hamiltonian can be transformed into a short-range Hamiltonian without significantly altering the ground state.
 We have used this observation to propose a scheme to implement a related model in ultracold atoms in optical lattices.